Our Board of Advisors

 Reports of concerns, and investigation pertaining thereto, shall be kept confidential to the extent possible, consistent with the need to conduct an adequate investigation.

 Disclosure of reports of concerns to individuals not involved in the investigation will be viewed as a serious disciplinary offense and may result in discipline, up to and including termination of employment.
 Such conduct may also give rise to other actions, including civil lawsuits.

-All reported concerns will be forwarded to the Management Committee in accordance with the procedures set forth herein.
-The Management Committee shall be responsible for investigating and making appropriate recommendations to the board of directors, with respect to all reported concerns.
+All reported concerns would be forwarded to the Treasurer in accordance with the procedures set forth herein.
+The Treasurer shall be responsible for investigating and making appropriate recommendations to the board of directors with respect to all reported concerns.

 This whistle-blower policy is intended to encourage and enable directors, volunteers, and employees to raise concerns within the organization for investigation and appropriate action.
 With this goal in mind, no director, volunteer, or employee who, in good faith, reports a concern shall be subject to retaliation or, in the case of an employee, adverse employment consequences.
 Moreover, a volunteer or employee who retaliates against someone who has reported a concern in good faith is subject to discipline up to and including dismissal from the volunteer position or termination of employment.